MarekMurumae/simple-chatbot/README.md

 Ohuks on ka rakenduse api võti, kuid see on juba Verceli poolt kaitstud.
 Lisaks ei ole võti kätte saadav siit repositooriumist.

-## Live
+## Live (❗Currently there is no working API key and therefor the chatbot does not work)

 App is live at: https://simple-chatbot-liard.vercel.app/

 ## Running development server